iilegacyyii/iilegacyyii.github.io/_posts/2023-10-23-writing-a-windows-fuzzer-from-scratch.markdown

 | 1000       | 36.228               | 27.602959    |
 | 10000      | 328.949              | 30.399849    |

-This gives an average of `30.114` iterations/s over the course of `11100` iterations, in the case of which there are no crashes.
+This gives an average of `30.114` iterations/s over the course of `11100` iterations, in the case of which there are crashes.
 As you can see, this is approximately `9.5` times slower than fuzzing without crashes, and shows a good worst case in terms of performance defecit.

 # Conclusion